nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### Takeaway

-You know how to run a simple Nextflow script and navigate the outputs.
+You know how to run a simple Nextflow script and navigate the work directory.

 ### What's next?